 A client recently contacted us with some questions regarding behavior issues - jumping on the counter, stealing food, avoiding positive human interaction, and vocalizing obnoxiously.
 After having conversations with the family, we discovered that the cause of these behaviors was rooted in food.
 How much you feed your Bengal, when your feed your Bengal, and what you feed your Bengal impact its behavior.

 How Much Food Does Your Bengal Cat Need?

 Bengal cats have a higher energy level than the average cat - which means they have a higher metabolism.
 Regardless of what you feed, if you are determining the amount of food based on the generalized weight-based recommendations, it is not likely to be enough.
-Cats with a higher metabolic rate burn more calories which means they need to eat more to fuel this metabolism.
+Cats with a higher metabolic rate burn more calories, so they need to eat more to fuel this metabolism.
 The feeling of hunger can cause unwanted behaviors.
 In addition, hunger leads to stress and anxiety - which we know leads to unwanted behaviors.